Skip to content

 }

-In the example above, the form captures first and last name inputs, combines them into a full name, and displays the result.
-MyController uses UseTextInput hook for capturing the first and last name.
-The fullName state is defined using UseCompute to compute the full name based on the values of firstNameInput and lastNameInput.
-This ensures the full name is automatically updated whenever either input changes.
+The fullName state is defined using UseCompute , which calculates the full name based on the values of firstNameInput and lastNameInput.
+This ensures that the full name updates automatically whenever either input changes.